theobald-software/theobald-software.github.io/content/_en/yunio/introduction/installation-and-update.md

 `yunIOSetup.exe` is an industry standard setup.
 Execute the `yunIOSetup.exe` file and follow the instructions of the setup.

-When starting the setup, components can be selected during the installation.
+When starting the setup the following components can be selected during the installation.

 ![XU-Setup](/img/content/yunio/yunio-setup.png){:class="img-responsive"}